 An example of fluctuate is when a temperature goes from hot to cold to hot.

-Origin of fluctuatefrom Classical Latin fluctuatus, past participle of fluctuare from fluctus, a flowing, wave < pp. stem of fluere, to flow < IE *bhleu-, to swell up, flow (> bluster) < base *bhel-, to swell up from source ball
+Origin of fluctuatefrom Classical Latin fluctuatus, past participle of fluctuare from fluctus, a flowing, wave from past participle stem of fluere, to flow from Indo-European an unverified form bhleu-, to swell up, flow (from source bluster) from base an unverified form bhel-, to swell up from source ball